mrueda/clarid-tools/docs-site/docs/technical-details/implementation.md

 - Stub form: condition codes concatenated (no separator); decoding uses reverse mapping.

 :::warning[Condition ordering and versioning]
 Stub `condition` values depend on the ICD-10 ordering distributed with the reference implementation.
-In practice, encoded values should be interpreted together with the ClarID-Tools release and associated resources used for encoding.
+Decode them with the same ClarID-Tools release and mapping resources used for encoding.
 Keep the codebook and packaged mapping files under version control.
-Future revisions may revisit this mapping strategy if broader interoperability needs emerge.

 :::
 <details>